tjwhang/KSYKS_Markdown/KoreanLanguageContemplation/main.typ

         #h(1fr) #counter(page).display("1")
     ],
     numbering: "1",
-    fill: rgb("c7c1a9").lighten(70%), // comment this when exporting for print )
+    //fill: rgb("c7c1a9").lighten(70%), // comment this when exporting for print )

 #set par(